CLI Commands Reference

 - Before running

-on a fresh checkout - Troubleshooting provider/backend initialization issues
+comet outputon a fresh checkout - Troubleshooting provider/backend initialization issues

 - CI/CD validation pipelines that only need to query infrastructure